soofstad/react-oauth2-pkce/README.md

   error: string | null
   // The idToken, if it was returned along with the access token idToken?: string
+  // An object with all the properties encoded in the ID-token (username, groups, etc.) idTokenData?: TTokenData
   // If the <AuthProvider> is done fetching tokens or not.
 Usefull for controlling page rendering
   loginInProgress: boolean
 }